tyjacobs/NewsFlow/README.md

 7. Swipe left then tap Delete to permanently remove a story from the list

-As of July 29 2015 the app is still missing a few of the requirements
+As of Nov 22 2015 the app is still missing a few of the requirements
 1. Display of DETAIL view when offline
 2. Text displayed in the main table view needs processing to handle encoded characters such as &#39; (apostrophe)
 3. After using the app, I also realize a nice feature would be to highlight new ("fresh") items after a manual refresh